Infill Housing Accelerator Program

 The City uses bylaws and policy tools to enable housing development.
 Currently, we’re making updates to our Official Community Plan (OCP) Bylaw and Zoning Bylaw.
 These are our main tools for regulating what type of housing (e.g. apartment, townhouse, or duplex) is allowed, and where, along with what height and size those buildings can be.

-The OCP includes land use designations that describes the type of development that would be supported on each property as the city grows.
+The OCP includes land use designations that describe the type of development that would be supported on each property as the city grows.
 Through the Infill Housing Accelerator Program, the City is proposing that the “Residential – Ground Oriented Infill Housing” (RGO) land use designation apply to more areas of the city.
 The majority of these properties are currently designated “Residential – Detached and Semi Detached” (RD) which only permits a house, suite, and/or laneway or carriage house.
+Click here to see a map of the proposed Infill Housing areas in the OCP.

 Visit the Infill Housing Be Heard page to learn more and stay up to date on the process.
 The Be Heard Page also includes project timelines, and past consultation event materials.

-You can also sign up online for Citypage Online to stay connected and hear about upcoming events!
+You can also sign up for Citypage to stay connected and hear about upcoming events!

 • Background Research | Summer – Fall 2024